logo

 The 5 Why technique was developed in the 1930s by Sakichi Toyoda, the founder of Toyota Industries.
 Initially used within Toyota’s manufacturing processes, it became a critical component of its problem-solving culture and later, a cornerstone of the Lean manufacturing philosophy.
 The method is based on the principle that problems can be solved by tracing their root causes through successive questioning, typically five times.

 Toyota uses the 5 Why technique as part of its broader commitment to continuous improvement, known as Kaizen.
-When a problem arises on the production line, the team immediately engages in the 5 Why analysis to identify root cause.
+When a problem arises on the production line, the team immediately engages in the 5 Why analysis to identify the root cause.
 The process is collaborative, involving frontline workers, supervisors, and engineers.
 Here's how Toyota implements each step of the 5 Why process:

 Identify the Problem: The first step in Toyota’s 5 Why technique is to clearly define the problem.
 This is crucial because a well-defined problem statement ensures that everyone involved understands exactly what needs to be addressed.